Find the perfect domain for your business

 Domain names are an easy-to-remember substitute for IP addresses.
 When a server receives a request from your customer’s browser, a domain name system (DNS) is used to translate the domain name into a computer-friendly IP address.
 That way the browser knows exactly where it needs to go to find your website.

 Each domain name has to be registered with the Internet Corporation for Assigned Names and Numbers (ICANN).
 Once registered, it gets a suffix to indicate which top-level domain (TLD) it belongs to.
-Sometimes this is also called the “parent domain.”
+Sometimes this is also called the “parent domain” or “domain extension.”
 Some common TLDs include:

 Most American websites use three-letter TLDs, while other places around the world, such as the European Union and Canada, typically use two-letter TLDs.

 Domain name structure

 A complete domain name has a three-part structure.
 It starts with the machine or host name (such as “www” to indicate “world wide web”), followed by the name of the website itself, and finally the TLD (like .com or .gov).
 Each part of the domain is separated by a dot, creating a fully qualified domain name (FQDN) like www.mailchimp.com.